PhilipMay/smart-prom-next/README.md

 It is built for multiple platforms:</br>
 linux/386, linux/amd64, linux/arm/v5, linux/arm/v7, linux/arm64/v8

+The second option is also an [Alpine](https://www.alpinelinux.org/) based image.
+It is built for multiple platforms:</br>
+linux/386, linux/amd64, linux/arm/v6, linux/arm/v7, linux/arm64/v8

 ## Configuration Options / Environment Variables

 smart-prom-next can be configured by the following environment variables: